 Most visitors flock to the old church built by the same architect who designed Christchurch, but even just packing a lunch and having a picnic by the lake is worth the visit.

-The lake that people think New Zealand dyes this color.
+The lake that people think New Zealand dyes this color blue.
 Lake Pukaki, close to Lake Tekapo, is a glacier-fed lake that is so bright it’s hard to take a photo of.
 Or even look at.
 The glacial sediments that feed into the lake give it this distinct color, and again it was a stop off on a bus journey I could never fully take in.

 If you’re passing through MacKenzie County where Lake Tekapo and Pukaki are, stay for awhile and relax because these are some of the most beautiful and unbelievable sights in a country FILLED with unbelievable sights.